githubEdit

 2. Kernel Version Too Old

-Seeing Invalid argument or Function not implemented?
-Your kernel might be too old to support eBPF.
+Invalid argument or Function not implemented indicates a kernel which is too old for eBPF support.

 Check your kernel version: